agatho-daemon/crispy_print/README.md

+# This entire project is a work in progress, including this README

 ### Crispy Print

 A Frappe App that uses Typst CLI engine with Vue 3 based frontend to format DocType print formats.